shreyap05/Crime-Alert/README.md

 This model includes various features like:

 - Quick filing of crime report.
-- Easiest access to all kind of helpline numbers and emergency contacts
+- Easiest access to all kind of helpline numbers and emergency contacts.
 - Track Location using Python code
 - Crime Analysis of Recent Years